This post may contain affiliate links. Please read my disclosure policy.

 Queso means cheese in Spanish, and you may have noticed that many restaurants use the word to describe cheese dip.
 Some queso is white and others are orange.
 Queso blanco is a cheese dip made with white cheese only.
 It makes sense — blanco means white in Spanish!

 This dip is so much more than just melted cheese!
 If you try to simply melt cheese on its own, it will eventually start to harden.
 Thanks to the addition of heavy cream in my queso blanco recipe, you don’t have to worry about it solidifying!

 Are you hoping to recreate your favorite restaurant’s queso blanco recipe at home?
 You’re in luck because my version uses the same cheese that lots of Mexican places around the US use!
 Most are made with queso fresco and cotija cheese.
 I opt for American cheese instead of cotija, but you can also feel free to add it if you’d like.

 Queso Blanco Cheese Dip

 - Add heavy cream to a saucepan over medium heat, and bring to a simmer.

 - Add cheeses to pan and stir until completely melted (See Note 3).

 - Add green chiles, cumin and oregano.
 Stir thoroughly to combine.
 If too thick, thin with some more cream or milk to desired consistency.

 - Pour into serving dish and garnish with diced tomatoes, jalapenos and crumbled queso fresco, if desired.
 Serve warm with tortilla chips.

-- If unable to find, you can substitute Oaxaca cheese with Asadero or Monterey jack cheese.
+- If unable to find, you can substitute Oaxaca cheese with Asadero, Pepper Jack or Monterey Jack cheese.
 Both Oaxaca and Asadero are good quality Mexican cheeses that melt well.

 - Half & half and evaporated milk are good substitutes for heavy cream, if needed.
 However, the consistency of the final queso blanco dip will be a bit thinner.